Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 ### Find your module

-With our scenario in mind, we need to deploy a Key Vault resource and some of its child resources - e.g., a secret.
+With our scenario in mind, we need to deploy a Key Vault resource and some of its child resources - e.g., a key.
 Let's find the AVM module that will help us achieve this.

 There are two primary ways for locating published Bicep Azure Verified Modules: